Coronavirus Disease 2019

 COVID-19 Medical Surge Capacity

 Medical surge capacity is a medical organization's ability to evaluate and care for a marked increase volume of patients that challenges or exceeds normal operating capacity.
-If Brookings Health System exceeds our normal medical infrastructure due to COVID-19 at any point during the pandemic, we have the capability to care for up to 80 patients at our facility.
+If Brookings Health System exceeds our normal medical infrastructure due to COVID-19 at any point, we have the capability to care for up to 80 patients at our facility.

 Our Bed Management Plan for COVID-19 Medical Surge Capacity details how we will safely accommodate and care for COVID-19 patients and at what point we must exceed Brookings Hospital's 49-bed licensure in accordance with the Centers for Medicare & Medicaid Services’ emergency declaration.